 But what about those with histamine intolerance?

-This condition, in fact, may be an important caveat to watch out for with regard to consumption of fermented foods and those prone to skin breakouts.
+This condition, in fact, might be an important caveat to watch out for with regard to the consumption of fermented foods and those prone to skin breakouts.

 Histamine Intolerance and Fermented Foods